-But how can you tell the difference?
-You don’t want to stop using a gem that can give you beautiful, glowy skin but you can’t keep using something that gives you pimples for too long either.
+How can you tell the difference?
+You don’t want to stop using a gem that can give you beautiful, glowy skin, but you can’t keep using something that gives you pimples for too long either.
 At least not unless you’re 100% sure those pimples are gonna disappear soon.

 Here’s how to tell if your skin is purging (good) or breaking out (bad):

 Purging is when your skin is kicking out all the gunk that was hiding into your skin.
 Here’s how it works:

 - Your workaholic sebaceous glands make more sebum than your skin needs.

 - This excess sebum gets stuck in the pores, trapping dead cells with it.

 - Overtime, this crappy mixture gets bigger and bigger.